GreyKeenan/dukesup/index.md

 You cannot end the game by eliminating your own FIEF.

 To use your FIEF, play it in runs/sets just like any other card.
-If you are unable to take the opponent's FIEF, you must return your FIEF to its position, face-up.
+If you are unable to take the opponent's FIEF, you must return your FIEF to its position, *face-up*.

 Scoring